duckmanager/Bathymetric-map-Lake-Caputh/docs/QC_docu.md

 Input:
 - transformed_gdf (filtered_data_GeoDataFrame)
 output:
-- depth_diff_df: pandas.DataFrame including one column for each date_combination including itself with itself and depth differences measured in these date-combinations within the specified ranges.
+- depth_diff_df: pandas.DataFrame, including one column for each date_combination including within the same date and depth differences measured in these date-combinations within the specified ranges.
 Column formatting [YYYY-MM-DD-YYYY-MM-DD].
 - used_points_gdf: GeoDataFrame including all points compared in 'calculate_depth_differences_intersections'.
 Formatting is the same as filtered_data_gdf.

 Variables: